SpaceWalker162/spacewalker162.github.io/_posts/2023-08-05-maintainNotes.md

 <!--more-->

 ## Purpose
 The wanted notebook is a pdf file with hyperlinked cross-references and citations.
 Each chapter has its own bibliography.
 The maintaining and updating work should be simple and clear.
-Since my notes on physics and mathematics usually contain a lot of long equations, Lyx is used to visualize these equations for ease of initial coding and subsequent modifications.
+Since my notes on physics and mathematics usually contain a lot of long equations, Lyx is used to visualize these equations for the ease of initial coding and subsequent modifications.

 ## Directory Structure
 The directory structure is shown [here](/files/miscellaneous/notebook_tree.txt)

-[//]: # (to do: add the notebook_tree.txt file as scrollable code block)
+[//]: # (to do: add the notebook_tree.txt file as a scrollable code block)

 `zhou.sty` contains the definitions I use for almost all works with latex.
 `Notes` contains all my notebooks, such as `NotesComputerTech` and `NotesTheoreticalPhysics`.